13 Incredible NYC Christmas Photo Spots You Can’t Miss

 Named after the newspaper publisher Joseph Pulitzer who died in 1911 after bequeathing $50,000 US for the creation of the fountain, the Pulitzer Fountain is a beautiful addition to your New York itinerary at any time of year.

 But it’s even better during December when its festive facelift makes it one of the cutest NYC Christmas photo spots on my list!
+It has an ever-changing theme so it will be a nice surprise to see what this years’ decoration will look like.

 Location on Google Maps: Pulitzer Fountain